mozzarellaV8/Foundations-LinearRegression/process-analysis.md

 2. Print and interpret the model `summary'
 3. `plot' the model to look for deviations from modeling assumptions

 Select one or more additional predictors to add to your model and repeat steps 1-3.
-Is this model significantly better than the model with /metro/ as the only predictor?
+Is this model significantly better than the model with `metro` as the only predictor?

 Here is a glimpse of the data: